angystallone/ProbShakemaps/README.md

 **PROB_TOOLS**

 `ProbShakemap` comes with three 'prob tools': `GetStatistics`, `GetDistributions` and `EnsemblePlot`.
-The outputs are Probabilistic Shakemaps helping the user to explore the ground-motion predictive distributions at a set of POIs.
+The outputs are intended to assist the user in exploring the ground-motion predictive distributions at a set of POIs.

 **TOOL: GetStatistics**

-* Calculates and save statistics of the predictive distribution.
-If you do not provide a file with scenarios weights, the scenarios are considered equally probable.
-* Plots the calculated statistics at all the selected POIs.
+Calculate and save statistics of the predictive distribution.
+Plot the calculated statistics at the POIs.

 ```bash
 python ProbShakemap.py --imt PGA --prob_tool GetStatistics --num_processes 8 --pois_file POIs.txt --numGMPEsRealizations 10 --imt_min 0.001 --imt_max 1